 the Amazon rainforest and ride right back to your starting point – all in a single week*.

-This part of Colombia is literally one of the most diverse motorcycling destinations in
+This part of Colombia is literally one of the most diverse motorcycling destinations in Latin America.

 But it’s not just the rough and tumble rural roads that make southwestern Colombia ideal for two-wheeled escapades.
 Cali is the closest major city to the Zona Cafetera, the country’s most famous coffee producing region.
 Three hours north of Cali, this evergreen dominion promises spectacular paved mountain roads, coffee plantation tours and the chance to stay in luxurious haciendas.